manoranjith/fork-perun-rs/README.md

 # Compile with debug information (I couldn't get custom profiles to work with cargo-flash)
 # Release optimizations are required to run (otherwise it needs too much memory)
 # Using this profile additionally adds debug information, though it is not perfect.
-cargo build --target thumbv7em-none-eabihf -p cortex-m-demo --profile=release-with-debug
+cargo +nightly build --target thumbv7em-none-eabihf -p cortex-m-demo --profile=release-with-debug

 # Start openocd in Terminal 3
 cd cortex-m-demo; openocd ; cd -